 6 Things You Should Never Do In A Long-Term Relationship

-So if you want to consider making your relationship last, let’s take a different tangent altogether today and talk more about the things not to do in relationships.
-It is possible that you or your partner might be indulging in one of these, without any understanding of how these little things can creep up into your relationship and really make it a toxic relationship.
+Now that we’ve touched upon the cornerstones of a long-term relationship, it’s time to switch to the other side.
+Let’s take a different tangent altogether now and talk more about the things not to do in relationships.
+It is possible that you or your partner might be indulging in one of these, without any understanding of how these little things can really make it a toxic relationship.

 Better safe than sorry, right?
 But don’t worry.
-Now that you’re here, it will only get better as we are going to give you some really important long-term relationships advice.
-If you have been dating the same person for a while now, these are some common problems that will sprout as you both start getting attuned to one another.
+Now that you’re here, it will only get better as we are going to give you some really important long-term relationship advice.
+If you have been dating the same person for a while now, there is a good chance that some of the common problems will sprout as you both start getting attuned to one another.
 Thus, we give you 6 things not to do in relationships, especially if they’re long term.

 1. Being complacent

 Every relationship is a work-in-progress.
-It requires constant labour, designing and moulding.
-What usually goes (possibly) wrong is when laziness invades.
-And one may begin to think that it’s there, it’s available, and it’s not going to end or get over.
+It requires constant labor, designing, and molding.
+Things usually go (possibly) wrong when laziness invades.
+And one may begin to think that this relationship is there, it’s available, and it’s not going to end or get over.
 FYI, it does get over.
-Relationships too expire and sometimes sooner than you realize, if not kept fit, strong and free of lethargy.
-Complacency, therefore, is the commonest contaminant in a relationship.
+Relationships too expire and sometimes sooner than you realize, if not kept fit, strong, and free of lethargy.
+Complacency in relationships, therefore, is the commonest contaminant.

-Forgetting that you have a life with your wife, poring over work in the office, or going out to have your customary glass of whiskey every day with your group of friends without paying heed to spending some private time with your spouse may seem regular parts of domesticity, but that’s how complacency begins, that’s how dissatisfaction sets in.
+Forgetting that you have a life with your partner, poring over work in the office, or going out to have your customary glass of whiskey every day with your group of friends without spending some quality time with your spouse may seem regular parts of domesticity, but that’s how complacency begins, that’s how dissatisfaction sets in.
 Consider this one of the relationship mistakes to avoid and try to be more vigilant with your partner in matters of spending time or working on the bond together.